 - Control matters specific to cloud computing

-Explore Some of the Major Types of Audits Available to Cloud Service Providers
+Top Audits Available for Cloud Service Providers

 It may help you to become familiar with some of the different types of major audits available to cloud service providers.
 Explore the following before making your choice:

-The ISO 27001 Risk Assessment and Certification is “a series of information management standards developed by the International Organization of Standardization (ISO) in conjunction with the International Electrotechnical Commission (IEC).”
+ISO 27001 Risk Assessment and Certification is “a series of information management standards developed by the International Organization of Standardization (ISO) in conjunction with the International Electrotechnical Commission (IEC).”
 This audit entails project planning to ensure expectations and objectives, interviews with process owners, analysis of the results and issuance of a security assessment.

 The Federal Information Security Modernization Act (FISMA) Security Assessment for the authority to administer the implementation of information security policies for non-national security, including providing technical assistance, deploying technologies to such systems and establishing security guidelines.